faiq/distributed-systems-notes/Rpc-part-2.md

     }
 ```

-Now that we have our services in our Interface Defintion Language, lets compile it so we could use it in our code.
-In this example, I'll be using Golang, but thrift supports tons of languages so pick your favorite!
+Now that we have defined a contract for what our service is going to do, we can use the thrift to create code that handles the marshalling and packing/unpacking of data

 To do this we'll use the thrift command line tool that we downloaded earlier.